Shah seeks five years to make Assam flood-free | Politics

 ''In the BJP manifesto, we had promised an Assam free from terrorism, corruption and flood.
 We've already achieved the first two.
 Give us five more years, we'll make Assam free from flood,'' he said.

 ''In five years, the flood will be history.
-Prime Minister Narendra Modi is determined to make Assam a flood-free state,'' he added.
+Prime Minister Narendra Modi is determined to make Assam a flood-free state,'' he said.

+During a meeting on Friday, Shah had asked the Assam government to devise a long-term plan to protect the northeastern state from flood so that more development can take place.

-The Union Home Minister also stated that the party believes in strengthening internal security so that laws like Armed Forces (Special Powers) Act, 1958 (AFSPA) are not needed in society and its application is already withdrawn from around 80 per cent of the Northeastern region.
+The union home minister also stated that his party believes in strengthening internal security so that laws like Armed Forces (Special Powers) Act, 1958 (AFSPA) are not needed in society, and its application has already been withdrawn from around 80 per cent of the northeastern region.

-Taking a dig at the Congress' ongoing 'Bharat Jodo Yatra', Shah claimed that former Prime Minister Jawaharlal Nehru had said goodbye to Assam during the 1962 India-China war and the grand old party had forgotten that Northeast even existed.
+Taking a dig at the Congress' ongoing 'Bharat Jodo Yatra', Shah claimed that former Prime Minister Jawaharlal Nehru had said goodbye to Assam during the 1962 India-China war, and the grand old party ''had forgotten'' that northeast (NE) even existed.

 ''This region is three times the size of UP and it was full of separatist and insurgent movements.
 The Congress watched silently the attempts to break NE.
 Only Modi worked for this place and united the NE.

 ''The Congress and those who went for (its) 'Bharat Jodo Yatra', please listen.
-This is an example of how Northeast was united without giving a single lecture,'' he added.
-At a meeting here on Friday, Shah had asked the Assam government to devise a long-term plan to protect the northeastern state from flood so that more development can take place.
+This is an example of how northeast was united without giving a single lecture.
+Northeast is a 'Bharat Jodo' example set by Modi,'' he added.

+Shah asserted that Assam stayed with India during the partition due to the efforts of former Chief Minister Gopinath Bordoloi.

+''The Congress destroyed the northeast.
+Hundreds of groups were formed to work against India.
+In 2014, a change took place and the Narendra Modi government came to power.
+It is Modi who spent lakhs of crores to develop the region,'' he claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)